git-remove/OTP-Decipher/README.md

 ## One Time Pad Algorithm

 One Time Pad Algorithm is a simple algorithm used to cipher some message.
-Given a key `k` and a message `m`, the algorithm will calculate the cipher text by `c = m mod k`.
+Given a key `k` and a message `m`, the algorithm will calculate the cipher text by `c = m xor k`.

 Both sender and receiver will share the same key `k`.
-Therefore it is easy for the receiver to decipher the cipher text by `m = c mod k = m mod k mod k = m`.
+Therefore it is easy for the receiver to decipher the cipher text by `m = c xor k = m xor k xor k = m`.

 For more information of One Time Pad algorithm, you can refer to this [link](https://en.wikipedia.org/wiki/One-time_pad).